hakimel/reveal.js/README.md

 8. Open <http://localhost:8000> to view your presentation

+You can change the port by using `grunt serve --port 8001`.

 ### Folder Structure
 - **css/** Core styles without which the project does not function